hackoregon/civicu-machine-learning/problems/video-naration.md

 3. Elastic load balancer to distribute load from <1000 simultaneous requests to <100 [dynamically scaled](https://aws.amazon.com/autoscaling/#dynamic) AWS EC2 instances
 4. research/experiment with AWS lambda "nodes" to determine scalability economics

+## Validation & Testing

+The feature definition and test writing are tightly entertwined.
+Test-driven development works well for Machine Learning systems because the tests often do a good job of defining precisely what the machine learning model should do.
+These tests also often suggest implementation approaches, especially if they use regular expressions, template strings (python f-strings), or finite state machines (if-then logic trees).
+User stories (dialog examples or scripts) can serve as both training sets and test sets if they can be generated in large volumes.
+These dialog/interaction examples could be gleaned from transcripts of human agents interracting with existing users.

 ## Crowd-Sourcing Development